rjsalamanca/ppl-tracker/README.md

 [] Indicator on Workouts Schedule for Today: Completed vs Non Completed.
 [X] Rework login back end.
    - Also worked on check if logged in to retrieve data.
-[X] Rework checking if still logged in.
+[IP] Rework checking if still logged in.
 [X] Add Rest Days when creating routine.
 [X] Remove Workouts Scheduled for Today if the date is before the created Routine Date.
 [X] Rework of componentWillReceiveProps in routineInformation.js - CHANGED life cycle methods [] Editing of routine/exericses/sets.
+[IP] Ability to remove days when creating routine.
+[IP] Ability to remove exercises when creating routine.
 [X] Rework with hooks or redux for state management.
    - We're using hooks
    [X] Convert Profile Route and all children components.